 Taking on any pet comes with financial implications and RSPCA Cornwall Branch always recommend Pet Insurance for the unforeseen illness, injuries and accidents that our furry friends can suffer.
 There is no NHS for pets, so veterinary treatment can be expensive.

-Some Vet Practices run their own schemes where owners can make a monthly payment to help cover consultation fees and certain treatments, so this may help spread the cost.
-If you do need urgent and expensive treatment for your pet, you may also be able to arrange a payment plan to spread the cost over instalments, so please speak to your vet immediately if you are struggling to pay.
+Some Vet Practices run their own schemes where owners can pay a monthly subscription to help cover consultation fees and certain treatments, so this may help spread the cost.
+If you do need urgent and expensive treatment for your pet, you may be able to arrange a payment plan to spread the cost over instalments, so please speak to your vet immediately if you are struggling to pay.

-RSPCA Cornwall Branch run a Welfare Assistance scheme which offers owners on means-tested benefits* a small contribution towards their vet bills.
+RSPCA Cornwall Branch run a Welfare Assistance scheme which offers owners on means-tested benefits* a small contribution towards the cost of vet treatment for their pet.
 The Branch finance the cost of the welfare vouchers from our local funds, so we can only offer a small percentage towards vet costs.
-If you would like to be assessed for Welfare Assistance, please download form – Welfare Assistance application
+If you would like to be assessed for Welfare Assistance, please download and complete our form – Welfare assistance application.

 * To be considered for Welfare Assistance, you must be in receipt of at least one of the following: